danielzlatanov/estate-fetch/README.md

 -   Data is processed and stored, including property details and realtor information.
 -   The backend serves as a central data repository for the frontend.

+#### Local Scraper Setup

+To run the scraper **locally**, follow these steps:

+1. Copy the contents of the `.env.example` file to a new file named `.env` in the `backend` directory.

+2. Set your MongoDB connection string in the `MONGODB_URL` variable.

+3. Customize the `SECRET_TOKEN` in the `.env` file.
+This token is used to authenticate requests to initiate the scraping process.

+4. Open your terminal and navigate to the `backend` directory.

+5. Run the following commands to install dependencies and start the local server:

+    ```bash
+    npm install
+    npm run dev
+    ```

+6. Once the server is running and your database is connected, make a **GET** request to http://localhost:8000/api/scrape with your chosen API client (e.g., cURL or Postman) and include the **SECRET_TOKEN** in the request header.
+Ensure that the header is named `x-secret-token`.

+#### Note: The scraping functionality is designed for personal and educational use.
+Please be responsible and do not misuse it.
+Be mindful of the legal considerations associated with web scraping.

 ### Frontend Functionality

 -   Users can perform partial searches by keywords that match the **title**, **location**, and **description** fields to find listings matching their criteria.